ibm-cloud-docs/codeengine/mem-cpu-combo.md

 {:video: .video}

-# Determining memory and CPU combinations
+# Supported memory and CPU combinations
 {: #mem-cpu-combo}

 {{site.data.keyword.codeenginefull}} applications and jobs consume CPU and memory.
 These amounts can vary, depending on if your app is compute-intensive, memory-intensive, or balanced.